eliasvas/dEngine/README.md

 - Cascaded Shadow Maps
 ## Building
 Building is very easy since pretty much every dependency except Vulkan is statically linked.
-There are different build scripts for Linux and Windows, but pretty much the process is as follows:
+There are different build scripts for Linux and Windows, but the process is as follows:
 ```sh
 cd engine
 ./build.sh